 - Arm or leg fractures due to falls

-- Slipping on wet trails which causes injuries
+- Slipping on wet trails causes injuries

-- Injuries during playing games at campsite
+- Injuries during playing games at the campsite

 Accidents like these always require immediate evacuation and urgent medical expertise.

 At Indiahikes, we’ve always put in processes and measures to increase the safety standards on every single trek of ours.
 All our Trek Leaders are Wilderness First Responder (NOLS) certified.
-They are equipped with a High Altitude Medication Kit, oxygen cylinders, and two-way radios for constant communication with base.
+They are equipped with a High Altitude Medication Kit, oxygen cylinders, and two-way radios for constant communication with the base.
 We have made microspikes mandatory on all our snow treks.
 And so much more.